Evaluating from Benign to Dynamic Adversarial: A Squid Game for Large Language Models: Introduction

-{\bf Empirical Findings.} We have evaluated over 50 LLMs (28 proprietary and 24 open-source) across different \textsc{Squid Game} scenarios.
-Based on this study and the following analysis, we present novel empirical findings that have not been revealed in prior benchmarks. \begin{enumerate}[leftmargin=3em] \item {\bf Holistic Evaluation}.
-Our evaluations reveal that model dynamic performances is a multifaceted outcome, determined not only by task complexity but also by its architectural class (e.g., lightweight and inherent reasoning capabilities), rather than a monolithic scaling law. \item {\bf Constructing Dynamic Evaluation.} We observe a potential flaw on the traditional evaluation methodology, which is as important as data contamination.
-A paradigm shift from static benchmarks to dynamic evaluation frameworks is essential to overcome this limitation. \item {\bf Complementary to Static Evaluation.} Low correlation is observed between the results and static benchmarks, indicating the necessity of exploring the dynamic abilities of LLMs in current landscape, since the performance on static benchmarks is approaching saturation. \end{enumerate}
+{\bf Empirical Findings.} We have evaluated 52 LLMs (28 proprietary and 24 open-source) across different \textsc{Squid Game} scenarios.
+Based on this study and the following analysis, we present novel empirical findings that have not been revealed in prior benchmarks. \begin{enumerate} \item {\bf Holistic Evaluation}.
+We reveal that model dynamic performance is a multifaceted outcome, determined not only by task complexity but also by its architectural class (e.g., lightweight and inherent reasoning capabilities), rather than a monolithic scaling law. \item {\bf Constructing Dynamic Evaluation.} We observe a potential leakage in evaluation methodologies, which is as important as data contamination, highlighting the necessity of building dynamic evaluation frameworks. \item {\bf Complementary to Static Evaluation.} We observe relatively orthogonal results between \textsc{Squid Game} and static benchmarks, indicating the necessity of exploring the dynamic abilities of LLMs in the current landscape, since the performance on static benchmarks is approaching saturation. \end{enumerate}